TV Duty of Care

 • Work on filming days, to provide emotional support to the participants and on-hand advice, if needed, to the production team.

-• Consult with participants, face to face, by phone or Zoom, during the TX period and beyond.
+• Consult with participants, face to face, by phone or Zoom, during the TX period and beyond – a thorough aftercare service.

 Not all these stages are used, or are necessary, for every production company or every programme.
 It is not that common for participants to be turned down for a production.
 It is much more likely that a workable solution is found which both helps ensure the welfare and well-being of the contestants and the security of the production company.

-For further information please email me at [email protected]
+For further information please email Jo at [email protected] or [email protected]

 Get started now

-• Are you looking for a trusted, qualified and experienced Psychologist to help with your show?
+• Are you looking for trusted, qualified and experienced Psychologists to help with your show for contributors or crew?

-• Do you want someone who is specialised in the needs of the TV industry?
+• Do you want an experienced and qualified team who are specialised in the needs of the TV industry?

-• Do you need someone who can work quickly and efficiently with your production team and your contributors?
+• Do you need a team who can work quickly and efficiently with your production team and your contributors and/or crew?